Substance Abuse Testing & Background Screening Solutions

 The North American Background Screening Consortium (NABSC) is a collaborative effort by Owner/Plant Facility representatives and representatives from the following organizations:

-The Houston Area Safety Council's new version of the GateCheck
+The Health and Safety Council's new version of the GateCheck

 tool is designed to allow Owner/Plant Facilities to verify identification and qualifications of contractors and employees.
 This free application for Owner/Plant Facilities allows each site to set a specific background check cut-score that is required for site entry.